rawbertp/ansible-vault-talk/presentation/PITCHME.md

 ### Environment variable (cont'd)

 The referenced file can also be a script.
-This allows to inject the password as an environment variable, e.g. using Jenkins' credentials binding plugin.
+This allows to inject the password as an environment variable, e.g. using the Jenkins credentials binding plugin.

 @size[0.5em](`scripts/echo-vault-pass.sh`)
 ```bash